 The approach in this appendix has numerous assumptions and limitations which include the following:

+This revision incorporates the AP1000 reactor design into Appendix H. Since this is a new reactor design that hasn’t been previously assessed by the SDP, if an analyst has a basis for why this procedure is not adequately capturing the risk, they may depart from this procedure and perform a Phase 3 detailed risk evaluation.

 Since this SDP is focused on LERF, i.e., early fatality risk, long-term risk effects such as population dose and latent cancer fatalities are not addressed in this guidance.
 In addition, long term accident sequences that involve failure of containment heat removal and ultimately progress to containment failure, e.g., loss of containment heat removal sequences in BWRs, are assumed not to contribute to LERF.
 It is assumed that effective emergency response actions can be taken within the long time frame of these accident sequences.

 For the evaluation of risk significance during shutdown, only the period within eight days of the beginning of the outage is considered.
 After eight days, it is assumed that the short-lived, volatile isotopes that are principally responsible for early health effects have decayed sufficiently such that the finding would not contribute to LERF.
-In addition, all core damage sequences are considered as candidate LERF sequences, because when evacuation would begin.
+In addition, all core damage sequences are considered as candidate LERF sequences, because there is greater variability regarding when evacuation would begin.

 LERF determinations depend on the containment design, plant specific attributes and features, which have considerable variability.

-It was conservatively assumed for all interfacing system loss-of-coolant-accidents (ISLOCAs) that the path outside containment is not submerged (i.e. the release is not scrubbed).
+It was conservatively assumed for all interfacing system loss-of-coolant-accidents (ISLOCAs) that the path outside containment is not submerged, nor does it benefit from other means of fission product retention (i.e. the release is not scrubbed).

 It was conservatively assumed for all steam generator tube ruptures (SGTRs) that the secondary side is open so that a path outside containment exists and the release is not scrubbed.

 For those findings that impact the containment function (i.e., Type B findings), baseline CDFs for full power were assumed in order to simplify the calculation of the change in risk.
-The baseline CDFs for full power assumed were10-4/ry for PWRs,10-5/ry for BWRs,
+The baseline CDFs for full power assumed were10-4/ry for PWRs,10-5/ry for BWRs, and 10-6/ry for AP1000 plants.

 It was assumed, conservatively, that a main steam isolation valve (MSIV) leakage rate in excess of 10,000 scfh in BWRs (reference 2) with Mark I and Mark II containments is significant to LERF.